FIKIT: Priority-Based Real-time GPU Multi-tasking Scheduling with Kernel Identification: Evaluation

-In a multitasking and containerized cloud computing environment, it is a common scenario for multiple inference tasks to run concurrently in the same GPU instance.
-We compared the performance of FIKIT scheduling mode with default GPU sharing and exclusive mode respectively.
+In a multitasking and containerized cloud computing environment, it is a common scenario for multiple inference services' tasks to run concurrently in the same GPU instance.
+We compared the performance of FIKIT sharing mode with default GPU sharing and exclusive mode respectively.